 - As is usually the case with Asmodee Digital games, Twilight Struggle is fully ported.
 Everything that is in the tabletop version, is also here and all the rules are exactly the same.

-- The theme looks great and sound effects (with politicians speaking in the background, “spy” sounds, etc.) are fantastic.
+- The theme looks great and the sound effects (with politicians speaking in the background, “spy” sounds, etc.) are fantastic.
 Immersion is great, I almost longed to be alive during the era (well, I was actually alive for the last couple of years of the Cold War, living just behind the iron curtain).

 - The user interface is very functional, all the buttons are where you expect them to be, although sometimes it demands a couple of clicks too many for a simple thing.